 There are a variety of property types to choose from when looking for real estate to rent in Leaside.
-There are 9 houses, 0 townhouses, and 0 condos for rent.
-The average listing price in Leaside for all home types is $2,192,499.
+There are 7 houses, 0 townhouses, and 7 condos for rent.
+For past listings, search our Leaside sold and expired listings.
+The average listing price in Leaside for all home types is $2,074,477.
 There are many popular neighbourhoods surrounding Leaside, including Bennington Heights, Thorncliffe Park, Broadway, Moore Park, Governor's Bridge, Bridal Path, Park Lane that offer a variety of rental prices and unique areas to live.
-Leaside also has many options for renters with 9 active listings and an average list price of $2,192,499.
+Leaside also has many options for buyers with 14 active listings and an average list price of $2,074,477.

 Located in the heart of the city, Leaside is a coveted, family friendly neighbourhood that’s close to Toronto’s best shopping and dining.

 Originally a town all its own, Leaside is one of Toronto’s most historical residential neighbourhoods.
 Originally settled as farmland in the 19th century by the Lea family, the area was mainly an industrial centre used for munitions and shells factories before booming as a suburb following the second world war.
 Bordered by Bayview Avenue to the west, Eglinton Avenue East to the east, Serena Gundy park to the north, and the CP railway tracks to the south, this stately East York neighbourhood is filled with detached two-storey and bungalow homes, and ample greenspace.
 Given its central location and family-friendly amenities, it is one of the city’s most sought-after - and expensive - real estate markets.

 An affluent group of upper-middle class families and professionals Leaside is home to upper-middle class families, many of which are dual-income households in high-earning professions.
 The salaries earned by neighbourhood residents are higher than the city average, with 33% of households making more than $125,000 annually.